Kutztown University Radio FAQ

 • What kind of programming is featured on the radio station?

-During the day, KUR plays a pleasant blend of fun tunes of the 70s and 80s with a dash of the 60s & today.
-During the evenings, student, faculty, and University specialty shows are featured, including everything from rock to rap to blues to reggae to foreign music to talk programming and everything in between.
-Overnight, KUR features a smooth jazz-styled format.
+During the day, KUR plays smooth yacht rock format.
+During the early mornings and evenings, student, faculty, and specialty shows are featured, including everything from rock to rap to blues to reggae to foreign music to classical and new age music, to talk programming, and everything in between.
+Overnight, KUR features a beautiful music format.